Real-Time Funding Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first and second rows show the amount of the preauthorization being moved from the RFT funding account into the RTF spending account.
+• Rows 1–2 — The amount of the preauthorization is moved from the RFT funding account into the RTF spending account.

-• The third row shows the approved authorization amount.
+• Row 3 — The approved authorization amount.
 A 75.00 hold is placed on the RTF spending account, so the available balance is again 0.00.

-• The sixth and seventh rows show the 25.00 being moved immediately from the RTF spending account back into the RTF funding account.
+• Rows 6–7 — The 25.00 is moved immediately from the RTF spending account back into the RTF funding account.
 The trans_codes are ADSY/ADFY because completions arrive at Galileo through the authorization stream.

 For instructions on simulating this type of transaction see Five-Step Sequence Simulation.